James Stewart, 1st Earl of Moray

 James Stewart, 1st Earl of Moray (c.
-1531 – 23 January 1570) was a member of the House of Stewart as the illegitimate son of King James V of Scotland.
-A supporter of his half-sister Mary, Queen of Scots, he was the regent of Scotland for his half-nephew, the infant King James VI, from 1567 until his assassination in 1570.
+1531 – 23 January 1570) was a member of the House of Stewart as the illegitimate son of James V of Scotland.
+At times a supporter of his half-sister Mary, Queen of Scots, he was the regent of Scotland for his half-nephew, the infant James VI, from 1567 until his assassination in 1570.
 He was the first head of government to be assassinated with a firearm.

 Early life

 Moray was born in about 1531, an illegitimate child of King James V of Scotland and his mistress Lady Margaret Erskine, daughter of John Erskine, 5th Lord Erskine, and wife of Sir Robert Douglas of Lochleven.

 On 31 August 1536, he received a royal charter granting the lands of Tantallon and others.
 James was appointed Prior of St Andrews, Fife, in 1538.
 This position supplied his income.
+Clothes for "lord James of Sanctandrois" and his brothers were made by the king's tailor, Thomas Arthur.

+Lord James and his half-brother James Stewart, Commendator of Kelso and Melrose were at school in St Andrews when James V died in 1542.
+In June 1543, the Regent Arran sent the Laird of Grange to collect them and take them to Linlithgow Palace.
+Instead, Robert Douglas took Lord James to Lochleven Castle.

 Rises in power, advises Queen Mary

 In May 1553, the imperial ambassador to England, Jean Scheyfve, heard that Mary of Guise planned to make him regent in place of James Hamilton, Duke of Châtellerault.
 Mary of Guise was the widow of James V and the mother of his only surviving legitimate child, Mary, Queen of Scots, who was living in France at the time and had not yet reached adulthood.
 Guise herself became regent in 1554.

-On 5 August 1557, Moray, his half-brother Lord Robert, and Lord Home led a raiding party from Edinburgh towards Ford Castle in Northumberland and burnt houses at Fenton before retreating on the approach of an English force led by Henry Percy, 8th Earl of Northumberland.
-In 1558, James attended the wedding in Paris of his legitimate half-sister Mary, Queen of Scots, to the Dauphin of France, who became King Francis II of France.
+On 5 August 1557, Moray, his half-brother Lord Robert, and Lord Home led a raiding party from Edinburgh towards Ford Castle in Northumberland and burnt houses at Fenton and in Glendale, before retreating on the approach of an English force led by Henry Percy, 8th Earl of Northumberland.

+In 1558, James attended the wedding in Paris of his half-sister Mary, Queen of Scots, to the Dauphin of France, who became King Francis II of France.
 To fund this trip, his mother obtained credit from Timothy Cagnioli, an Italian banker in Edinburgh.

 James became a supporter of the Scottish Reformation.
-In June 1559, he plucked down the images in various churches at Perth, Scotland.
+In June 1559, he plucked down the graven images in various churches at Perth.
 An English commentator praised James for his virtue, manhood, valour and stoutness as a leader of the Protestant Lords of the Congregation.